Recorder-moe/azure-uploader/README.md

    - `STORAGE_ACCOUNT_KEY`: The access key for the Azure Storage account.
    - `CONTAINER_NAME`: The name of the Azure Blob Storage container.
    - `DESTINATION_DIRECTORY`: The destination directory in the Azure Blob Storage container.
+   - `REMOVE_SUCCESS_FILES`: Remove the files that have been uploaded successfully.
+The default value is `true`.
+If you want to keep the files, set it to `false`.

 1. The script will upload the matching files to Azure Blob Storage and **delete them** from the local folder.